-Cloud + Fast Network = Less Local Storage
+Cloud Storage + Fast Network = Less Local Storage

 What are the three most important specs people focus on when purchasing a new computer?